Cambridge Net Zero Action Plan

 Action Area 2: Net Zero New Construction

-Cambridge has been a leader in green design and sustainability in new construction.
-Most new construction and major renovations, with the exception of laboratories and certain medical facilities, are current required to be fossil fuel free and meet the requirements of the Specialized Opt-in Energy Stretch Code.
+Cambridge continues to be a leader in green design and sustainability for new construction.
+New construction and major renovations are currently required to be fossil fuel free and meet the requirements of the Specialized Opt-in Energy Stretch Code.
 Non-residential projects over 50,000 sq/ft are required to report on embodied carbon.

-Additionally, the City of Cambridge adopted an amendment in March 2023 to its zoning ordinance to account for the embodied emissions of new construction for special permit projects as detailed in Action 2.2.
+In March 2023, the City of Cambridge adopted an amendment to its zoning ordinance to account for the embodied emissions of certain new construction projects that require a special permit.

 Timeline